JingleBellczyk/Data-Analysis-Music-and-Mental-health/README.md

 # Data-Analysis-Music-and-Mental-health
 Analysis and modelling survey's results about music habits and mental health.

-Libraries used in the analysys:
+Libraries used in the analysis:
 - pandas
 - sklearn
 - matplotlib